Ermias-2911/Consumer-Producer-Problem-In-C/README.md

    Nov 29, 2018

 ## Project Description:
-implementing a Producer-Consumer program with a bounded buffer queue of N elements, P producer threads and C consumer<br/> threads  (N, P and C should be command line arguments to your program, along with three additional parameters, X, Ptime <br/>
-and Ctime, that are described below).
-Each Producer thread should Enqueue X different numbers onto the queue (sleeping <br/>
-for Ptime seconds in between each call to Enqueue).
-Each Consumer thread should Dequeue P*X/C (be careful when P*X/C is <br/>
-not evenly divisible) items from the queue (sleeping for Ctime seconds in between each call to Dequeue).
-The main program<br/> should create/initialize the Bounded Buffer Queue, print a timestamp, spawn off C consumer threads & P producer threads,<br/> wait for all of the threads to finish and then print off another timestamp & the duration of execution.<br/>
+implementing a Producer-Consumer program with a bounded buffer queue of N elements, P producer threads and C consumer threads  (N, P and C should be command line arguments to your program, along with three additional parameters, X, Ptime and Ctime, that are described below).
+Each Producer thread should Enqueue X different numbers onto the queue (sleeping for Ptime seconds in between each call to Enqueue).
+Each Consumer thread should Dequeue P*X/C (be careful when P*X/C is not evenly divisible) items from the queue (sleeping for Ctime seconds in between each call to Dequeue).
+The main program should create/initialize the Bounded Buffer Queue, print a timestamp, spawn off C consumer threads & P producer threads, wait for all of the threads to finish and then print off another timestamp & the duration of execution.

 ### Step 1.
 Write high level pseudocode for the Producer and Consumer threads, as well as for the Bounded Buffer Queue <br/>(Enqueue, Dequeue).
 Use semaphores to describe syn- chronization logic in your pseudocode.
 You may use the P/V calls to